ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/graphql.md

 ---
 title: GraphQL Server
-sort_key: C
+description: Documentation for Geth's GraphQL API
 ---

-In addition to the [JSON-RPC APIs](../rpc/server), Geth supports the GraphQL API as specified by [EIP-1767](eip-1767).
+In addition to the [JSON-RPC APIs](/content/docs/interacting_with_geth/RPC/server.md), Geth supports the GraphQL API as specified by [EIP-1767](https://eips.ethereum.org/EIPS/eip-1767).
 GraphQL lets you specify which fields of an objects you need as part of the query, eliminating the extra load on the client for filling in fields which are not needed.
 It also allows for combining several traditional JSON-RPC requests into one query which translates into less overhead and more performance.

 The GraphQL endpoint piggybacks on the HTTP transport used by JSON-RPC.
 Hence the relevant `--http` flags and the `--graphql` flag  should be passed to Geth: